microcipcip/processvue/README.md

 <img width="350" src="https://raw.githubusercontent.com/microcipcip/processvue/master/site/templates/client/src/assets/logo.png">

-ProcessVue is a boilerplate for getting started with ProcessWire as a headless CMS for VueJS SPAs.
+ProcessVue is a boilerplate for getting started with ProcessWire 3.0 as a headless CMS for Vue 2.0 SPAs.

 ## Features: